Home | DTI call for proposals

 - Budget and budget justification (2 page limit)

-- Follow on proposal summary for planned external funding (1 page
+- Follow-on proposal summary for planned external funding (1 page limit)

 - Current curriculum vitae (2 page limit; NSF style)

-Proposals will be peer reviewed by a panel appointed by and including the DTC Director.
-The review panel members are not involved in any DTI proposal in this round.
-Proposals will be selected on the basis of the quality of the proposed project, the impact of the proposed project in promoting the DTC mission, the reasonableness of the budget, the extent to which the project involves inter-disciplinary research, and the case made for follow on external funding opportunities.
+Proposals will be peer-reviewed by a panel appointed by and including the DTC Director.
+No review panelist will be involved in any 2014 DTI proposals.
+Proposals will be selected on the basis of the quality of the proposed project, the impact of the proposed project in promoting the DTC mission, the reasonableness of the budget, the extent to which the project involves interdisciplinary research, and the case made for follow-on external funding opportunities.
+Educating students and post-doctoral associates for high-technology careers continues to be part of the DTC mission and may be considered in the review.
+As part of the review process, finalists are required to meet with the DTC Director to discuss the proposal’s project objectives and plans for external funding.

-Questions: Assistant Director for Programs and Facilities (email@example.com)
+Jeremy R. Jenkins, DTC Assistant Director for Programs and Facilities